 Prior to starting at Laurier, I held a CIHR postdoctoral fellowship at Well Living House, St. Michael’s Hospital, and postdoctoral position at the Centre for Addiction and Mental Health (CAMH).
-Since 2018, I have been a project scientist at CAMH on projects with First Nation communities in Ontario and Labrador.
+Since 2018, I was a project scientist at CAMH on projects with First Nation communities in Ontario and Labrador.
 I received a PhD in Medicine (Community Health and Humanities) from Memorial University, MEd (Curriculum, Teaching, and Learning) from Memorial University, BEd from Queen’s University, and BA from Wilfrid Laurier University.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã